Skip to main content

 When should you think about judicial partition?

 When real agreement is gone.
-The reform of judicial liquidation-partition is a reminder that the system provides an exit when indivision turns into a minefield.
-You should not romanticise that route too early, but you should not pretend a missing signature will magically appear either.
+The reform of judicial liquidation-partition is a reminder that the system provides an exit when indivision becomes unworkable.
+You should not launch that route too early, but you should not wait as if a missing signature will solve itself either.

 Documents to prepare